National Party president among restaurateur's victims

 Prosecutor Christine Gordon said Michaels had also convinced two senior Christchurch Casino employees to quit their jobs and work on a fictitious takeover of Sky City Entertainment Group.

-Michaels' lawyer Peter Kaye said his case would rest on whether it was proved any of the misrepresentations alleged by the Crown were ever made by his client.
+Michaels' lawyer, Peter Kaye, said his case would rest on whether it was proved any of the misrepresentations alleged by the Crown were ever made by his client.
+"That's going to be a test of credibility and reliability of the witnesses," he said.

 Gordon said Michaels came to the attention of Christchurch Casino executives Stephen Lyttelton and Peter Arbuckle after losing $130,000 as a VIP gambler in early 2007.

-He presented himself falsely as a man of wealth and influence, she alleged, including claims he was related to the Cypriot family controlling an international shipping line.
+He presented himself falsely as a man of wealth and influence, she alleged, including claims he was related to a Cypriot family controlling an international shipping line.

 Michaels also encouraged the pair to raise funds for the casino takeover and other investments from others, and as a result Lyttleton approached Goodfellow in August 2007.